RyanWatern/FHP-Traffic-Incident-Notifier/README.md

 **API Token**.
 These credentials must be entered into the script under `PUSHOVER_USER_KEY` and `PUSHOVER_API_TOKEN` to enable notifications.

+# Filtering Notifications

+To filter notifications by county, edit the `FILTERED_COUNTIES` section.
+Include only the counties from which you wish to receive notifications.
+For example, to receive notifications exclusively for Pasco County, you would enter:`[Pasco]`

+This process differs from filtering incident types.
+To exclude specific incident types, list them in the `FILTERED_INCIDENTS` section.
+The names must match exactly as they appear on the official FHP page for the filter to work properly.
+For example, if you do not wish to receive notifications for Vehicle Crashes that involve no injuries or roadblocks, enter:`[Vehicle Crash]`

+**Note:** If an incident updates to a type that is not filtered, you will still receive the update notification, which will include the previous incident type.

+# Priority Notification Options

+The script supports two priority levels: High Priority and Emergency Priority.
+High priority sends a time-sensitive alert and, if enabled in the Pushover app, can deliver critical alerts that override "Do Not Disturb" and other phone silent settings.

+The emergency priority alerts provide the highest level of notification.
+If enabled in the app, these alerts repeat every 30 seconds for up to one hour until acknowledged in the Pushover app.

+To use priority alerts, selected incident types must be assigned in the script, this is located in the top of the script.
+Add the selected incident types under `HIGH_PRIORITY_INCIDENT_TYPES = []` or `EMERGENCY_PRIORITY_INCIDENT_TYPES = []`.
+These selected incident types must be listed as strings (for example, `HIGH_PRIORITY_INCIDENT_TYPES = ["Fatality", "Aircraft Crash- Land"]`). **Note:** selected incident types must exactly match the CAD system spelling for priority alerts to work.

 # Mapbox Static Map Images

 If you want to include static map images in your notifications, you will